Massachusetts

 Shareholder incentives are in place for electric and gas utilities.
 The shareholder incentive provides performance incentives for IOUs to earn a return (depending on PA performance against planned metrics) on the 3-year plan spending for meeting program goals.
 The incentive is based on a combination of elements including energy savings, benefit-cost analysis, and market transformation results.
 The shareholder incentive structure was amended by DPU Order 20-150-A to reflect that performance incentives should be in line with energy goals as they evolve with state law.
 The current performance incentive parameters may be found in the 2022-2024 term sheet.

 The enabling statute calls for all cost-effective energy efficiency and demand reduction resources (ch.
 25 section 21).
 DPU 21-120 to 21-129 adds an electrification component to the 2022-2024 EE performance incentive.
 It provides an additional incentive for utilities to electrify fossil fuel end uses in weatherized homes.
 In addition, the approved plans for 2022-2024 set performance incentives based on lifetime MMBTU savings which combines all end uses and, therefore, provides a stronger incentive to electrify than PI based on lifetime electric and gas savings individually.
-Because the statute requires demand reduction resources in the portfolio, they are implicitly incented in the standard PI for their benefits as calculated for the cost effectiveness test.
+Because the statute requires demand reduction resources in the portfolio, they are implicitly incented in the standard PI for their benefits as calculated for the cost-effectiveness test.

-Last reviewed: June 2022
+Last reviewed: November 2024

 -